 You can see the roots of my codependent behaviour.
 Rather than taking care of my own needs I felt I needed to care take of the women in my life.
 I numbed my feelings and had no skill in expressing them.
 Last of all seeing the behaviour of my parents I had no idea of good personal boundaries.

 Codependence And The “Mama’s Boy”

 Let’s come back to the “Mama’s Boy” concept.
 This is an adult man still unhealthily connected to his mother.
-His mother is over involved in her adult son’s life, emotionally needy, and demanding her son’s attention.
+His mother is over-involved in her adult son’s life, emotionally needy, and demanding her son’s attention.

 The mother makes financial, career, and relationship decisions for her son.
-She provides the emotional support that a girlfriend or wife naturally would fulfill.
+She provides the emotional support that a girlfriend or wife naturally would fulfil.
 The son continues remaining a boy emotionally.
 Why would such a man need any other woman?

 This son places his mother’s happiness above that of any other woman.
 As a woman would you want your boyfriend or husband to treat you like a piece of furniture rather respecting and loving you?
 Would you like to feel invisible or be treated like a doormat?